-Dawn is particularly interested in the application of Indigenous research and qualitative methodologies particularly participatory action research and the translation of research into policy and practice.
-Dawn has developed the framework on yarning as an Indigenous conversation which is now widely applied across the Australian and international communities.
+Dawn is interested in the application of Indigenous research and qualitative methodologies, particularly participatory action research, and the translation of research into policy and practice.
+She has published widely both individually and collaboratively in the areas of social work, community development, and Aboriginal health and wellbeing.
+She developed the framework on yarning as an Indigenous methodology, which is now widely applied across Australian and international communities.

 Appointed Director, Independent August 2019.

 find out more